Who we are:

 Graduation from the Academy:

 There is no time limit on completing the path to graduation.
 Some students pursue their degrees in Earthship Biotecture aggressively, others are content with the knowledge they gain during their Academy Session and do not strive to graduate.
-Some students both graduates and non-graduates have been hired here at our headquarters and on individual out-of-town and out-of-country Earthship builds.
-Those who choose to promote Earthships as a career path must graduate in order to host Earthship-sanctioned events.
+Some students both graduates and non-graduates have been hired here at our headquarters or on individual out-of-town and out-of-country Earthship builds.

 ACADEMY SESSION: Complete an Academy Session in Taos (95% attendance in the classroom and participation in hands-on work as well as a passing grade on the Final Exam are required).